vv01f/eidolon/README.md

 ###0.0.3-0.0.4

 * do not start or restart your eidolon service before migration
-* build the Migration script with `cabal build Migration1`
-* Migration script is located in `dist/build/Migration1/` in your build directory
-* run migration script from your run location (where your `static` folder with all the images are located)
+* run migration script from your run location (where your `static` folder with all the images is located)
+	* if you are building in a sandbox run `runghc -package-db/full/path/to/sandbox/XXX-ghc-version-packages.conf.d /path/to/eidolon/Migrations/0.0.3-0.0.4/Migration.hs`
+		* Note: No space between the option `-package-db` and its argument
+	* without sandbox: `runghc /path/to/eidolon/Migrations/0.0.3-0.0.4/Migration.hs`
 * start or restart your eidolon service

 ##Acknowledgements: